top of page

 Instead, a wall of green magic surged upward, halting his approach.
 She stumbled back, buying time.

-But Hoche didn’t relent.
-He dodged the barrier, wove through the vines, and closed in.
+But he dodged the barrier, wove through the vines, and closed in.
 She fled—there was nothing else she could do.

-Across the field, unnoticed by Charlotte, a ring of knights had begun to form—spaced wide at first, then closing in, silent and tense.
-Some watched her retreating figure with visible concern, shifting uneasily on their feet.
-Others stared daggers at Hoche, fingers inching with frustration.
+Across the field, unnoticed by Charlotte, a ring of knights had begun to form.
+Some watched her retreating figure with visible concern; others stared daggers at Hoche, fingers inching with frustration.

 From their midst, Marius scoffed.
 “It’s like watching a hound chase a rabbit.”

 Watching Hoche cornering her, Marius clicked his tongue.
-“Seriously, Captain.
-You’re pushing her too hard."
+“Seriously, Commander.
+You’re pushing her too hard.”

 “She needs this.”